 Admission to the masters degree programme International Software Systems Science requires an academic bachelors degree of at least six semesters (180 ECTS) in Software Systems Science or in a closely related bachelors degree programme such as, but not limited to Informatics, Computer Science, Software Engineering, Computer Engineering.

 A closely related bachelors degree, as a rule, must cover at least 117 ECTS credit points worth of modules in mathematical foundations, computer science and software engineering including a bachelors thesis in one of these fields or in applied computer sciences.
-Specifically, admission to the graduate MSc programme requires knowledge in propositional and predicate logic, linear algebra, calculus, probability theory, automata and formal languages, as well as familiarity with object-oriented modelling and experience with object-oriented programming languages.
+Specifically, admission to the graduate MSc programme requires at least 35 ECTS credit points in Mathematics and Theoretical Foundations of Computer Science (covering propositional and predicate logic, linear algebra, calculus, probability theory, automata and formal languages, software analysis), as well as at least 33 ECTS credit points in Programming and Software (covering procedural and non-procedural programming, algorithms and data structures, object-oriented modelling and software engineering).

 Your final overall grade in the bachelors degree must be at least upper third class corresponding to the German grade 2.7.

-Moreover, your English language proficiency must be at or above level B2 of the Common European Framework of Reference for Languages (CEFR), corresponding to UNIcert II, IELTS 6.5, TOEFL iBT 90 (internet based) or equivalent.
+Moreover, your English language proficiency must be above level B2 of the Common European Framework of Reference for Languages (CEFR), corresponding to at least IELTS 6.5, TOEFL iBT 90 (internet based) or equivalent.

 Do I need German language skills?